gigamonkey/dungeon/README.md

 > eat blobbyblob

 Are you out of your mind?!
-This is a live and jiggling blobbyblob The blobbyblob extrudes a blobby arm and smashes at you!
+This is a live and jiggling blobbyblob.
+The blobbyblob extrudes a blobby arm and smashes at you!
 You take 3 hit points of damage.
 You're down to 14.